syncfusion-content/blazor-docs/blazor/heatmap-chart/appearance.md

 ![Formatting Data Label in Blazor HeatMap Chart](images/appearance/blazor-heatmap-chart-datalabel-format.png)

-## Adding data label as a template
+## Data label template

 Any HTML elements can be added as a template in the data labels by using the `LabelTemplate` property of `HeatMapCellSettings` in the HeatMap.

-The following examples demonstrate different data binding with the `LabelTemplate` property in the HeatMap.
+The following examples show various data binding methods in the HeatMap using the `LabelTemplate` property.

 ### Array binding

-When an array of numbers is specified as the data source, you can add a template in the data label by using the `LabelTemplate` property, and its value should be set as **@Template["Value"]**.
-This allows the cell value to be displayed as the template for the labels.
+By including **@Template["Value"]** in the template content, the value from the data source for the corresponding cell can be displayed in the HeatMap cell as data label template content.
+Additionally, the x-axis and y-axis label values can be displayed by including **@Template["XLabel"]** and **@Template["YLabel"]** in the template content.

 **Table**

-The following example illustrates how to add a template in the data label using array table binding.
+The following example demonstrates how to add a data label template for array table binding.

 ```cshtml